 Dehydrated skin is a condition, not a type.
-When there isn’t enough water in the skin, it results in dehydration.
+When there isn’t enough water in the skin, this can lead to dehydration.
 Any skin type, even oily skin, can experience dehydrated skin.
 While the skin displays oil on the outer layer, below the surface, there isn’t enough hydration.
-Basically, dehydrated skin lacks water.
+To sum this up, dehydrated skin lacks water.
 This is different from dry skin (a skin type), which is defined by the lack of oil in the skin.
 Many are surprised to find out that dry skin and dehydrated skin do not have the same meaning.
 So, what do you need to know when choosing the best moisturizer for dehydrated skin?

 Is Your Skin Dehydrated?

 How do you know if your skin is dehydrated?
 Dehydrated skin often looks dull and shows signs of aging, such as wrinkles and lack of elasticity.
 Dehydrated skin is often itchy and has increased sensitivity.
-Dehydrated skin is caused by a poor diet, excess caffeine consumption, and seasonal changes.
+Dehydrated skin is caused by a poor diet, excess caffeine consumption, seasonal changes, and many other factors.
 Dehydrated skin needs a moisturizing boost to combat irritating effects.

 Repair Your Skin’s Barrier